-Budget Highlights for the Fiscal Year Ending June 30, 2020
+Budget Highlights for the Fiscal Year Ending June 30, 2021

-Governmental Activities: Property taxes (benefiting from the economic growth) are expected to increase 2% over the current year while the Village's tax rate remains at \$0.05 per \$100 of assessed property value, marking the 13th year in a row that the Village has held a constant tax rate.
+Governmental Activities: Property taxes (benefiting from the economic growth) are expected to increase 16% over the current year; the Village's tax rate increased from \$0.05 to \$0.06 per \$100 of assessed property value to pay for the increased costs associated with additional law enforcement officer as requested by the community; this was the first increase in 14 years.

-The Village's budgeted expenditures maintain current service levels without any significant increase in costs and provide new funding benefiting both staff and citizens.
-The largest additions are for a new agenda formatting software, a new website, benefits and compensation adjustments, and funding for capital needs for parks and recreation.
+Generally, the Village's budgeted expenditures maintain current service levels without any significant increase in costs with the exception Public Safety.
+Additional growths in revenue were used to provide funding that benefits to both staff and citizens.
+The largest additions are additional staff, a new website, benefits and compensation adjustments, funding for capital needs, and funding for necessary curb and gutter infrastructure improvements.